dannyvassallo/im360/README.md

 ```shell
 pwd
 ```
-It should turn up "rdboiler"
+It should turn up "im360"

 ### Deploying